react-navigation/react-navigation.github.io/docs/function-after-focusing-screen.md

 ---
-id: version-3.x-action-after-focusing-screen
+id: version-3.x-function-after-focusing-screen
-title: Call an Action After Focusing Screen
+title: Call a function when focused screen changes
-sidebar_label: Action After Focusing Screen
+sidebar_label: Call a function when focused screen changes
-original_id: action-after-focusing-screen
+original_id: function-after-focusing-screen
 ---

-In this guide we will call an action on screen focusing.
+In this guide we will call a function on screen focusing.
 This is useful for making additional API calls when a user revisits a particular screen in a Tab Navigator, or to track user events as they tap around our app.

-There are two approaches to calling an action on screen focusing:
+There are two approaches available to us:

 1. Using the `withNavigationFocus` higher order component provided by react-navigation.
 2. Listening to the `'didFocus'` event with an event listener.